metisvela/sailtrack-core/DEVELOPER.md

 ## Overview
 SailTrack Core is based on [DietPi](https://dietpi.com), a modified version of [Raspberry Pi OS](https://www.raspberrypi.com/software/), which is itself a modified version of [Debian](https://www.debian.org).
 When the OS boots up, the following tasks are performed continuously until shutdown:
-* Serving the WiFi access point (i.e. the "SailTrack-CoreNet" WiFi network)
+* Serving the Wi-Fi access point (i.e. the "SailTrack-CoreNet" WiFi network)
 * Running the MQTT broker (i.e. [Mosquitto](https://mosquitto.org))
 * Running the database (i.e. [InfluxDB](https://www.influxdata.com))
 * Running the metrics collector (i.e. [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), which takes the metrics coming from the sensors via MQTT, sends them to Grafana for live visualization, and sends them to InfluxDB for storing)